When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Aspen Mean?

-It is the name of a species of poplar tree known for its heart-shaped leaves that dangle from very delicate stalks.
-These leaves tremble in even the slightest breeze (1).
+It is the name of a species of poplar tree known for its heart-shaped leaves that dangle from very delicate, flattened stalks.
+Because of this unique anatomy, the leaves tremble or “quake” in even the slightest breeze, creating a distinctive rustling sound that is synonymous with mountain forests (1).

-The etymology of the name Aspen begins with the Proto-Indo-European name for poplar trees, apsa, thought to be an onomatopoeic word for the sound aspen branches make as they “tremble.”
+The etymology of the name Aspen traces back to the Proto-Indo-European name for poplar trees, apsa.
+Linguists believe this was likely an onomatopoeic word, mimicking the whispering sound aspen branches make as they “tremble” in the wind.

-Over time, “apsa” became the proto-Germanic word “aspō,” adopted by Old English and transformed into “æspe.”
+Over time, “apsa” evolved into the Proto-Germanic word “aspō,” which was adopted by Old English and transformed into “æspe.”

-As Middle English developed, the word changed to “aspe,” with alternative spellings “aspyn,” “aspin,” and “espyn” noted in texts from the time.
-Eventually, the modern English spelling emerged.
+As Middle English developed, the word changed to “aspe.”
+Historical texts from that era note alternative spellings such as “aspyn,” “aspin,” and “espyn.”
+Eventually, the modern English spelling we know today emerged.

-The 11th Century English settlement of Aspinwall near Lancashire took its name from the fact that it featured an aspen grove next to a river.
+For example, the 11th Century English settlement of Aspinwall near Lancashire took its name from the aspen grove growing near a local spring or stream (wall).
 It was eventually adopted as the surname of a prominent family in the area.
+Its transition from a surname to a popular first name is a strictly modern American phenomenon.

 How Do I Pronounce Aspen?